 - Have tech support ready: Someone will have a connectivity or technical issue.
 We have someone standing by to work with them one-to-one to resolve it so the facilitators and participants can stay on track.

-- Turn the cameras on: Everybody in the session needs to be all-in, which means video cameras are on and everyone is actively participating in all activities.
+- Turn the cameras on: Everybody in the session needs to be invovled and immersed, which means video cameras are on and everyone is actively participating in all activities.

-- Get visual: We use virtual whiteboards (Miro is our favorite) where the team can easily contribute ideas visually, align, and the facilitators can quickly process and synthesize the ideas in-session.
+- Get visual: We use virtual whiteboards (Miro is our favorite) where the team can easily contribute ideas visually and the facilitators can quickly process and synthesize the ideas in-session, which allows the entire team to align and make collective decisions.

 - Mix it up every 30 min: People get restless sitting at a computer screen, and unlike a live workshop, there is less physical social norming to keep people engaged.
 Brisk pacing is key.
 We try to change the activity and format every 30 minutes.